Frequently asked questions

 How have we defined which organisations to include?

 Thinks tanks are difficult to define as the term applies to various organisations with different characteristics, development pathways and even different business models and structures.
 Organisations labelled think tanks include for-profit consultancies, university-based research centres, NGOs, public policy bodies, foundations, advocacy organisations and membership-based associations, to name a few.
-But despite their differences – and for the purpose of the Open Think Tank Directory – we have defined think tanks as a diverse group of knowledge and engagement organisations that have as their (main) objective to use research to inform and/or influence policy and its outcomes.
-To do this, they perform a range of functions, some of which are: undertaking research, aiming to influence the public agenda, monitoring how specific policies are carried out, suggesting or advocating for policy changes etc..
+But despite their differences – and for the purpose of the Open Think Tank Directory – we have defined think tanks as a diverse group of knowledge and engagement organisations that have as their (main) objective to undertake research, generate knowledge and use evidence-informed arguments to inform and/or influence policy and its outcomes.
+To do this, they perform a range of functions, some of which are: undertaking research, aiming to influence the public agenda, monitoring how specific policies are carried out, suggesting or advocating for policy changes etc.

-Given this broad definition the inclusion criteria for the directory are:
+Given this broad definition the inclusion criteria for the directory is broad:

 - The organisation needs to be formally registered in a country (it can undertake research or influence in that or any other country).

-The directory has been compiled and populated using a mixed approach: web searches in google to find existing country, regional or world think tank lists; web searches to find organisations (looking for terms such as think tank, policy research centre or thought centre in different languages) in each country; suggestions of inclusion by country and regional experts; and by direct submission by think tanks.
+The directory is been compiled and populated using a mixed approach: web searches in Google to find existing country, regional or world think tank lists and organisations; suggestions of inclusion by country and regional experts; and direct submissions and updates by think tanks.
 All organisations are reviewed to verify they fit the inclusion criteria and either accepted, accepted but deemed boundary or not accepted.
 The Open Think Tank Directory does not make any evaluation of the organisations it features.

-We do not claim that this is the complete and final think tank list but, acknowledge that some might not appear,and if you have a suggestion for inclusion please let us knows.
-Despite it not being the final list of think tanks it does however a good overview of think tanks and related organisations around the world
+We do not claim that this is the complete and final think tank list but it presents a good overview of think tanks worldwide.
+If you have a suggestion for inclusion please let us know.

 How reliable is the data in this directory?

 The information in this directory is of different levels of reliability.
-We aim to be transparent in this by labelling the level or processing the data we present has had.
-There are three levels of reliability, described below:
+We aim to be transparent in this by labelling the processing level of the data.
+There are three levels of reliability that are described below.

 - Imported: This information is the most basic level.
 We have compiled information from different credible sources.
 However, this data has not been reviewed at all by On Think Tanks, and may not be up to date